ricardotemporal/student-service/README.md

 -   Ensure your `.env` file is added to `.gitignore` to avoid exposing sensitive information.
 -   The `vercel.json` file is configured to deploy this service seamlessly with Vercel.
+-   This API is designed for easy integration with other school management system components, including grading and class management systems.